jar-git/cmake-template/lib_static/README.md

 # Sub-project lib_static

 This sub-project functions as an example of a static library for the CMake template.
-The main purpose of this sub-project is to demonstrate how to use CMake features, the code is a place holder for having something to test, analyse and document.
+The main purpose of this sub-project is to demonstrate how to use CMake features, the code is a placeholder for having something to test, analyse and document.

 Unit tests and benchmarks also demonstrate how to generate compile definitions.
 See the CMakeLists.txt files for more.